Start things off right

 Our “Autumn Term” gives you time to adjust.

 Many colleges squeeze their introduction to college life into three or four days.
 Not us.
 Our orientation lasts three whole weeks.
-You take one class, meet other first-year students and learn the ideas and habits you’ll need for the next four years.
+You focus on one class for credit, meet other first-year students and learn the ideas and habits you’ll need for the next four years.

 The professor who teaches your Autumn Term class will be your mentor throughout your first year.
 Along with your upperclass Peer Mentor, he or she will guide you through this first important year.

 A lot of colleges ask you to read a book before you report to campus.
-But here, you actually get to meet the author—we’re talking well-known personalities, artists and scientists like New York Times columnist Charles M. Blow or Pulitzer Prize-winning author Sonia Nazario – as part of our speaker series.
+But here, you actually get to meet the author—we’re talking well-known personalities, artists and scientists—as part of our speaker series.

-James J. Annarelli, Vice President for Student Life and Dean of Students
+Amy D. Falvo, Vice President for Student Life